 No Upfront Cost

 One of the big advantages of leasing solar panels vs owning is that the solar installer bears the full cost of installation.
 Once you accept their terms and conditions, they will install the solar panel system on your roof at little to no upfront cost.

 To get value out of the federal solar tax credit, you need to owe federal income tax, so that the amount you owe can be reduced through the credit.

-If you don’t have enough tax liability to take advantage of the tax credit, it may make more sense to lease your solar power, since the solar company can capture the value of that credit, and pass along some of that savings as reduced monthly payments.
+If you don’t have enough tax liability to take advantage of the tax credit, leasing solar panels may make more sense, since the solar company can capture the value of that credit, and pass along some of that savings as reduced monthly payments.

 No Maintenance Cost

 Since the solar company retains ownership of the entire solar system after installation, they are fully responsible for ongoing monitoring and maintenance costs.

 Leasing solar helps you save on your utility bill.
 When you use clean energy from your solar power system, you draw less power from the electricity grid, which means you're using fewer fossil fuels.

 The Disadvantages of Solar Leasing